With at least 129 active volcanoes and daily earthquakes, Indonesia is the most geologically diverse and volatile place on the planet.

-Unlike the cone of Gunung Rinjani in Malaysia which is surrounded by water, Mount Bromo is surrounded by a plain known as the "Sea of Sand" - fine volcanic sand which has been a protected area since 1919.
+Unlike the cone of Gunung Rinjani which is surrounded by water, Mount Bromo is surrounded by a plain known as the "Sea of Sand" - fine volcanic sand which has been a protected area since 1919.
 The caldera is a lifeless, bleak reminder of the destructive forces of nature when compared to the lush, green valleys below the peak.

 Although not as active as the nearby Mount Semeru which is in a continuous state of eruption, Mount Bromo's plume of white smoke is a constant reminder that it could explode at any time.
 Two tourists were killed when a small explosion occurred on the peak in 2004.